1894 Boston mayoral election

 The 1894 Boston mayoral election occurred on Tuesday, December 11, 1894.
-Republican candidate Edwin Upton Curtis defeated Democratic candidate Francis Peabody Jr., and two other contenders, to win election as Mayor of Boston.
+Republican nominee Edwin Upton Curtis defeated Democratic nominee Francis Peabody Jr., and two other contenders, to win election as Mayor of Boston.

 This was the last Boston mayoral election for a one-year term; the city charter was changed in June 1895, increasing the mayoral term to two years.

 Curtis was inaugurated on Monday, January 7, 1895.